Motorways in the Republic of Ireland: 1983–1989

-In 1983, the first sections of Irish motorway were opened: a short section of M7 bypassing Naas and the first stretch of M1 (all of which has now been redesignated M50).
-The M1 was later extended in 1985 to Dublin Airport.
+In 1983, the first sections of Irish motorway were opened: a short section of M7 bypassing Naas and the first stretch of M1, all of which has now been redesignated M50.
+In 1985, the M1 was extended to Dublin Airport.

 1990–1999

 Ireland's motorway network began to expand significantly between 1990 and 1999.
 The first of the projects completed in this period was the western section of the M50, linking the N7, N4 and N3 together in 1990.
 This was quickly followed by the M11 Bray/Shankill bypass in 1991.
 After this there followed a lull in construction after what had been a busy few years in motorway construction by then Irish road building standards.
-1993 saw an extension to the M7, continuing from the Naas Bypass and providing a bypass of the town of Newbridge, as well as the M9 Kilcullen spur.
-In addition, another small section of M1, a bypass of Dunleer in County Louth was opened.
-The Leixlip to Kilcock motorway was completed in 1994, forming part of the M4.
-In 1995 there were no new motorways opened and in 1996 only the northern section of the M50 was opened, linking the existing motorway to the N2 and M1.
-The Portlaoise bypass opened as M7 in 1997 and like the M1 Dunleer bypass, seemed very isolated compared to the rest of the network which was concentrated around Dublin.
-1998 featured the opening of another short piece of M1, this time to the south of Balbriggan, modern day junctions 5 and 7.
-In 1999 however, there were no new sections of motorway opened.
+1993 saw an extension to the M7, continuing from the Naas Bypass and providing a bypass of the town of Newbridge, and the M9 Kilcullen spur.
+Another small section of M1, a bypass of Dunleer in County Louth was opened.

+In 1994, the Leixlip to Kilcock motorway was completed, forming part of the M4.
+In 1995, no new motorways were opened.
+In 1996, the northern section of the M50 was opened, linking the existing motorway to the N2 and M1.
+In 1997, the Portlaoise bypass opened as M7 and like the M1 Dunleer bypass, seemed very isolated compared to the rest of the network which was concentrated around Dublin.
+1998 saw the opening of another short piece of M1, this time to the south of Balbriggan, modern day junctions 5 and 7.
+In 1999, there were no new sections of motorway opened.